FeliSchSt/Sales-Data-Exploration-with-SQLite/README.md

 - How do customers adapt their shopping habits during seasonal trends?
 - Are there distinct purchasing behaviors based on the number of items bought per transaction?
 - What insights can be gleaned from the distribution of product prices within each category?

+The respective pieces of code are saved as views (V_) and their outputs are uploaded as csv files.